 - the introduction of fair, reasonable and non-discriminatory terms for companies acquiring access to Nets’ infrastructure;

 - a significant decrease in the average price charged for use of the infrastructure;

 - the separation of accounts for Nets’ infrastructural services and processing services respectively; and

 - an extraordinary cost-free termination right to all of Teller’s customers during the first three months of the commitments.

-In August 2016, in an appeal case before the Danish Maritime and Commercial Court, the Court upheld the Council's decision from 2007, in which it found that Elsam A/S (now DONG Energy) had abused its dominant position on the wholesale market for electricity in Western Market in 2005 and 2006.
+In August 2016, in an appeal case before the Danish Maritime and Commercial Court, the Court upheld the Council’s decision from 2007, in which it found that Elsam A/S (now Ørsted) had abused its dominant position on the wholesale market for electricity in Western Market in 2005 and 2006.
 The abuse consisted of an imposition of excessive prices.
 The Court found that there was no reasonable connection between the prices and the costs, and that the prices exceeded those which could have been achieved on a market with effective competition.
 However, on 24 May 2018, the High Court of Western Denmark acquitted Ørsted ruling that the competition authority’s decision was made on an incorrect basis.
 Among other things, the court found that the authority had flawed in calculating a price variation supplement correctly which was applied in the authority’s United Brands test.

 The Danish rules on state aid

-The Council may refrain from investigating a case under section 11a of the Danish Competition Act if the aid scheme at issue affects trade between member states of the EU.
+The Council may refrain from investigating a case under section 11(a) of the Danish Competition Act if the aid scheme at issue affects trade between member states of the European Union.
 This procedure can be expected if the aid scheme at issue is being or has been assessed by the Commission under articles 107 and 108 TFEU, or if the Commission intends to do so in the near future.